uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 ### Maintainers

 “Maintainers” are responsible for organizing activities around developing, maintaining, and updating the specification(s) and/or open source projects developed by the Working Groups.
 Maintainers are also responsible for determining consensus and coordinating contributions and reviews.
 Each project will designate one or more Maintainer.
-A project may select a new or additional Maintainer(s) upon Approval of the Working Group.*
+A project may select a new or additional Maintainer(s) upon Approval of the Working Group.

 * Maintainers SHOULD keep communications with the members via GitHub Issues or Pull Requests rather than one to one communications
 * Maintainers MUST keep the project documentation up to date (e.g.: contributing, readme and release planning documents)
 * Maintainers SHOULD use GitHub "Labels" to indicate the type of “Review & Approval” assigned to each Pull Request
-* Maintainers SHOULD close contributions that do not follow the rules, or meet the right quality or are related to features that are in the scope of the Release Version under development
+* Maintainers SHOULD close contributions that do not follow the rules, or meet the right quality or do not fall within the agreed scope of the project

 ### Working Group Chairperson